Valaa-Technologies/valaa-vault/README.md

 resources and their updates.
 Provides schema definitions for `Resource` and other essential ValOS resource model interfaces.
 Provides a kuery language `VALK` for accessing and making limited manipulations to the resources.
-Provides the low level APIs for manipulating partitions.
+Provides the low level APIs for manipulating chronicles.
 Implements `ghost instancing` for the ValOS resource model;
 a generalization extension of the traditional prototypical inheritance which recursively inherits the sub-components of the prototype as